KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

     - Testing: Because the policies are defined as code, they can be tested by utilizing automated testing such as through a CI/CD pipeline.
 This allows for testing if a policy will result in the expected outcome before deploying to production.
     - Automation: Similarly to IaC, with PaC, tools can be used to automatically deploy the policies to specified systems.
     - Compliance as Code (CaC) / Security as Code (SaC): This is where the concepts of [CaC](https://www.puppet.com/blog/compliance-as-code) and [SaC](https://www.isaca.org/resources/news-and-trends/isaca-now-blog/2024/security-as-code-a-key-building-block-for-devsecops) are also related.
+    - Some examples of what rules can be enforced as policy with PaC are the following:
+      - All 'victim' VMs must be on the isolated VLAN, not the management VLAN.
+      - No single VM can be assigned more than 4 CPU cores or 8GB RAM.
+      - All VMs must clone from the template X.
+      - Terraform must not use the default OS users to perform actions.
+      - Specific fields in Terraform must not be left empty.
+      - Every VM must have a description field explaining its purpose.
+  PaC will something that will be implemented at a later phase of the project, after the IaC phase is at a mature state.
 - Detection as Code (DaC): [DaC](https://www.legitsecurity.com/aspm-knowledge-base/detection-as-code) enables the writing, maintenance, and automation of the threat detection logic as if it were software code, making security a built-in part of the development pipeline.
+Similar to PaC, DaC will start being implemented at a later phase of the project.

 ## Tech stack